On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Line operators in theories

 The quantity $B$ plays a similar role to the coefficient of the two-point function of the stress tensor for standard CFTs.
 Furthermore, for line defects, $B$ has a physical interpretation as the bremsstrahlung function, namely the energy emitted by a slowly moving particle \cite{Correa:2012at}.

-The final set of CFT data $b_{O\hat O}$ is needed to specify bulk-to-boundary $OPE$.
+The final set of CFT data $b_{O\hat O}$ is needed to specify bulk-to-boundary OPE.
 This means that the configuration with the bulk operator very close to the defect is indistinguishable from an infinite sum of defect excitations.
 For a scalar bulk operator of dimension $\Delta$, it reads

 where $\hat \Delta$ is the dimension of the operator $\hat O(x_a)$.
-In conclusion, we identify a set of novel CFT data specified by $h_O$, $\Delta_{\hat O}$, $b_{O\hat O}$, $\hat c_{\hat O_i,\hat O_j,\hat O_k}$.
-However, they are not independent due to the constraints of crossing symmetry, which imposes non-trivial relations among the various data.
+In summary, we identify a set of new CFT data specified by $h_O$, $\Delta_{\hat O}$, $b_{O\hat O}$, $\hat c_{\hat O_i,\hat O_j,\hat O_k}$.
+However, they are not independent because crossing symmetry dictates nontrivial relationships between the different data.
 The simplest observable to impose these constraints is the two-point functions of bulk operators.
 The systematic study of these constraints leads to the defect bootstrap program \cite{Liendo:2012hy}.